m4r1k/k8s_5g_lab/README.md

 ```

 ### 7.8 - LoadBalancer Class
 Something currently missing from OCP for Baremetal is a LoadBalancer.
 We're going to use MetalLB here.
+In this initial release, the focus is L2 and BGP will come later.

 * Create the `metallb-system` namespace
-* Grant privilaged status for `speaker` user in the `metallb-system` namespace
+* Grant SCC `privilaged` status for both `speaker` and `controller` ServiceAccounts in the `metallb-system` namespace
-* Deploy MetalLB removing the hardcoded UID
+* Deploy MetalLB
-* Generate a secret key
+* Generate a `generic` secret key that the speak will later use

 ```bash
 _VER="v0.9.5"